Toyota RAV4 Tire Guide By Cole Mitchell March 27, 2026 10 min read

 replace two tires safely

-• Install new tires on the rear axle for stability
+• Install the newer pair on the rear axle.

 How Tire Shaving Works to Match a New Tire to Worn Tires